 Nick Becker, Stew Moyer, and Gareth Bly from

-Mike’s Bikes in downtown Northfield took time out of their work day today to haul planks & timbers from the City of Northfield ‘s compost site to the Sechler skills park.
+Mike’s Bikes in downtown Northfield took time out of their work day today to install new TreadHunter tires on the rig and haul planks & timbers from the City of Northfield ‘s compost site to the Sechler skills park.

 We’ll use the wood (from the flood-damaged Mill Towns Trail bridge) for a bridge at Caron Park & miscellaneous skills park features.